 Pots for Seed Planting

-Traditionally, seeds are started in flats or pots, make sure they have draining holes.
+Traditionally, seeds are started in flats or pots.
+Make sure that your flats/pots have draining holes.

-You can use purchased flats and peat pots, but also a variety of other containers such as aluminum foil pans, cut-down milk cartons, and many other discarded kitchen containers with punched drainage holes in the bottom.
+You can use purchased flats and peat pots, but a variety of other containers are suitable, such as aluminum foil pans, cut-down milk cartons, and other discarded kitchen containers.
+Just be sure to punch drainage holes in your containers' bottoms.

 A flat of the size of 5 1/2 x 7 1/2 can hold up to 100 seedlings of large seeds, and as many as 300 seedlings of fine seeds.

 Since not all the seeds will germinate, and some will be lost in transplanting, always sow more than you need.
-If you end up with extra plants, you can share with friends and neighbors.
+If you end up with extra plants, you can share them with friends and neighbors.

 Plastic and foil containers can be reused from year to year.
 Make sure you clean them with soapy water and rinse well to prevent transmission of diseases.

 Best Soil for Growing Seeds

 The best starter soil is a lightweight sterile mix, specially formulated for germination, fast root development, and leaf formation.

 Sowing Herbs in Containers

-- Cover the drainage holes with moss or pieces of broken flower pots, cover the bottom with an inch of moist peat moss.
+- Cover the drainage holes with moss or pieces of broken flower pots, and cover the bottom with an inch of moist peat moss.

-- Fill with moistened soil mix, up to about 1/4 inch of the top edge.
+- Fill with moistened soil mix, up to about 1/4 inch from the top edge.